onflow/fcl-js/docs/reference/api.md

 Use `fcl.AppUtils.verifyUserSignatures`

+## AppUtils

+### `AppUtils.verifyUserSignatures`
-A method allowing applications to cryptographically verify the ownership of a Flow account by verifying a message was signed by a user's private key/s.
+A method allowing applications to cryptographically verify a message was signed by a user's private key/s.
 This is typically used with the response from `currentUser.signUserMessage`.

+#### Note

+⚠️ `fcl.config.network`, `fcl.config.env` or options override is required to use this api.
+See [FCL Configuration](#configuration).

 ### Arguments